markphilpot/menubar/README.md

 ## Note ##

-This is the adjusted module for the latest git master version of Awesome.
+This branch is now deprecated.
+Menubar was pushed to Awesome repository on 09.03.2012 so it now comes with vanilla Awesome.
+Press Modkey-P to see it.

 ## What ##